• blogangle-right

 Compliance risk assessment template

-We’ve created this simple compliance risk assessment example to help you think through your business’s top compliance risks.
+To help you get started, we’ve created a customizable template you can use to identify and track your business’s top compliance risks.
 Use it as a starting point and customize it as needed to fit your business and the industry standards, laws, and regulations it must comply with.

-Like any risk management program, the goal of compliance risk management is to reduce or manage compliance risk — not to eliminate it altogether.
+Like any risk management program, a compliance risk management program is designed to mitigate compliance risk — not to eliminate it altogether.
 That would be impossible for any company, no matter its budget or resources.
 There is always going to be some level of risk.
+But with AI-powered risk and compliance tools expected to become even more common in 2026, organizations can keep this level down by analyzing risks in real-time and quickly adapting to new regulatory changes.

 Compliance risk management vs enterprise risk management

-Compliance risk management is a subset of enterprise risk management.
-While compliance risk management aims to address compliance risks specifically, ERM aims to address all risks that might result in losses and liability for your organization.
+While compliance risk management aims to address compliance risks specifically in order to avoid reputational damage, legal penalties and fees, and other consequences of non-compliance, ERM aims to address all risks that might affect the organization’s ability to achieve its objectives and result in losses and liability.
 These include compliance risks as well as strategic, financial, and operational risks.

-Secureframe makes it simple to achieve the compliance frameworks specific to your industry.
-Our compliance automation platform can help you reduce your compliance risk and focus on growing your business.
+Secureframe makes it simple to achieve compliance with evolving laws, regulations, and frameworks specific to your industry so you can focus on growing your business in 2026 and beyond:

 FAQs